ungdev/UA-api/README.md

 cd UA-api

-# Installs all the depedencies
+# Install all the depedencies
 yarn
 ```